We've independently reviewed this article to make sure it's as accurate as we can make it.

 |Tears and Rips||$150|

-Patches on the carpet are unsightly.
-But there’s nothing more painful to look at than the bill from a professional carpet repairman.
-Fixing a patch in the carpet doesn’t have to be an expensive job if you DIY.
-I hope that this article has shown you some ways you can repair a dog-torn carpet on a budget.
+Repairing a carpet damaged by pets can be challenging.
+However, it’s often preferable rather than paying top dollar for professional work, especially if the damage isn’t too bad.
+Fixing a patch in the carpet doesn’t have to be an expensive job if you can DIY.
+I hope this article has shown you some ways to repair a dog-torn carpet on a budget.

 Have a great day!